Select Page

 young woman sitting in chair

-More about National Healthcare Transition Resource Center
+More about the Resource Center

 The U.S. Department of Health and Human Services, Administration for Community Living has funded a collaborative partnership of Family Voices with the National Alliance to Advance Adolescent Health/Got Transition, SPAN Parent Advocacy Network in New Jersey, the University of Missouri-Kansas City and the Waisman Center at the University of Wisconsin-Madison to development a National Healthcare Transition Resource Center for youth with intellectual and developmental disabilities (ID/DD).